 - Certified Paraoptometric Exam Website: https://www.aoa.org/paraoptometrics/certification/exam-schedule

-- A limited number of $2300 tuition stipends are available through the State Apprenticeship Expansion Grant from the Hawai‘i Department of Labor and Industrial Relations.
-No cost to qualified students!!
+- Regular tuition of $2300.
+A limited number of $2200 tuition stipends are available through the American Apprenticeship Initiative Grant from the Hawai‘i Department of Labor and Industrial Relations.
+Students will pay $100 only!!

 Step one: Attend a mandatory information session conducted online through Zoom on one of the following dates and times.
 No appointment is needed.
 If you do not have the Zoom application on your device, please be sure to download and create your account at https://zoom.us/test.